This post may contain affiliate links. Please read our disclosure policy.

 See recipe card below for full information on ingredients and quantities

-- I use instant yeast.
-If you don’t have it, just let the yeast rest with the water and honey in the bowl for 5 minutes.
+Yeast Tip: I use instant yeast.
+If you are using active dry yeast (or any kind of dry yeast other than instant), just let the yeast rest with the water and honey in the bowl for 5 minutes.
 If it starts to get foamy on the top of the bowl, you know that they yeast is good to use and that it is now ready for you to move forward with the recipe.

 - Watch the video (below).
 I made the bread live and shared all my knowledge throughout the video.
 Plus, it’s good to see the dough and what it looks like at different stages.